 The Paleogene succession in Egypt spans a vast expanse of land.
 These rocks span from the border between Sudan and Egypt in the Western Desert.
 The region of southern Egypt had multiple maritime transgressions throughout the Paleogene period.
 The region that experienced the most significant Transgression, which persisted until the Early Eocene (Luger 1988).
 These violations were intermittently interrupted by modest regressive episodes.
 The transgressions in southern Egypt were not widespread, but rather limited to the Dakhla basin, mostly because to tectonic factors.
-During the Maastrichtian-Paleocene period, the southern region of the Upper Nile Platform was characterized by marginal marine facies, as described by Luger in 1988.
+During the Maastrichtian-Paleocene period the southern region of the Upper Nile Platform was characterized by marginal marine facies, as described by Luger in 1988.^[0]

 The geological formations in southern Egypt during the upper Cretaceous-lower Eocene period show a gradual separation of the Nile Valley and the Garra El Arbain facies from the oases of Dakhla, Kharga, and Paris to the oases of Kurkur and Dungul.
-The Nile Valley facies is separated into four units: the Dakhla Formation, Tarawan Formation, Esna Formation, and Thebes Formation.
-The Garra El Arbain facies is found in the western and southern regions of Aswan, as well as in the southern region of Kharga Oasis along Darb El Arbain (Isaawi 1972).
-The examined area contains the Cretaceous-Paleogene succession, namely the Garra El Arbain facies.
-This succession is divided into four units: the Dakhala Formation, the Kurkur Formation, the Garra Formation, and the Dungul Formation (Issawi 1972).
-The Paleogene succession in the research area has been investigated by several authors, including Hendriks et al. (1984, 1987), Hewaidy (1994), Faris and Hewaidy (1995), and Hewaidy et al. (2014).
+The Nile Valley facies is separated into four units.^[10] the Dakhla Formation, Tarawan Formation, Esna Formation, and Thebes Formation.^[12] Garra El Arbain facies is found in the western and southern regions of Aswan, as well as in the southern region of Kharga Oasis along Darb El Arbain facies.
+This succession is divided into four units: the Dakhla Formation, the Kukur Formation, the Garra Formation, and the Dungul Formation (Issawi 1972).^[0] The Paleogene succession in the research area has been investigated by several authors, including Hendriks et al. (1984, 1987), Hewaidy (1994), Faris and Hewaidy (1995), and Hewaidy et al. (2014).

 The Kurkur Formation has garnered significant attention from numerous authors.
-The paleoenvironments of the Kurkur Formation were examined by analyzing several fossil groups, as documented by Schrank (1983), Hewaidy and Soliman (1993), Strugo and Hewaidy (1993), Tantawy (1994), Ouda and Tantawy (1996), Hewaidy and Azab (2002), Youssef (2003), Aref and Youssef (2004), and Youssef and Mutterlose (2004).
-Previous research did not focus on using microfacies analysis to interpret the depositional conditions that existed during the sedimentary sequence deposition.
-Hence, the primary objective of this study is to utilize a combination of microfacies analysis and foraminiferal content to determine the depositional environments of the Kurkur Formations in the Southwestern Desert of Egypt (Fig. 1).
+The paleoenvironments of the Kurkur Formation were examined by analyzing several fissil groups, as documented by Hewaidy and Soliman (1993), Strugo and Hewaidy (1993) Tantawy (1994), Ouda and Tantawy (1996), Hewaidy and Azab

+(2002), Youssef (2003), Aref and Youssef (2004), and Youssef and Mutterlose (2004).
+Previous research did not focus on using microfacies analysis to interpret the depositional conditions that existed during the sedimentary sequence deposition.^[0]Hence, the primary objective of this study is to utilize a combination of microfacies analysis and foraminiferal content to determine the depositional environments of the Kurkur Formations in the Southwestern Desert of Egypt (Fig. 1).